Tanz0rz/haxe-fmod/README.md

 **Download FMOD Studio and set up your project:**

 This will be the tool you use to manage all audio for your game.
-Download FMOD Studio version 2.00.08 [here](https://fmod.com/download).
+Download FMOD Studio [here](https://fmod.com/download).
 Once installed, follow the [FMOD Studio Project Configuration](#fmod-studio-project-configuration) section before moving on.

 **Add the library to your Haxe project:**